nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 :warning: As you perform commands in Mycelium, you will notice that a new data file `mycelium.json` is created in `data/` directory as the default.
 Corruption or tampering with it may lead to the data file becoming unreadable or containing invalid values.
-This will result in the the file being ignored and Mycelium will start as an empty application with no projects and clients.
+This will result in the file being ignored and Mycelium will start as an empty application with no projects and clients.
 </div>